I Deleted A Friend’s Facebook Comment Yesterday

 I’m not trying to sensationalize fears about introducing foods too early.
 Unless a family has a history of allergies I think it’s really a non-issue with the Baby Led Weaning approach.
 Historically children have put ALL KINDS of things in their mouths – it is natures way of priming their immune system.
 When a baby chooses to taste something here and there of their own volition it’s a gradual process.
 That’s a totally different picture than coaxing heaping spoonfuls into the mouth of a little one.
 So in my opinion there’s no need to fear early solids any more than you would fear your baby gnawing on a stick or leaf.
 As long as they are at the developmental age where they can sit up and put things in their mouths I think it’s fine.

 In the same way, babies have outward, visible signs of being ready to eat solids — namely sitting up on their own, developing the pincer grasp, and losing the tongue reflex that pushes food out of the mouth.
 (Essentially, when they are able to feed themselves.)
-For all three of my kids, this happened somewhere between 6 to 8 months old.
+For both of my children, this happened somewhere between 6 to 8 months old.
 They weren’t “late bloomers” or anything of the sort, this is just how their little bodies grew.
-I’ve met 4 months old that could do all these things, and I totally marveled since it was so outside my own experience.
+I’ve met 4 months old that could do all these things, and I totally marveled since it was so outside my own experience.”

 And In Case You’re Wondering . . .